jharwell/sierra/docs/src/trial.rst

             --with-robot-rab \
             --exp-overwrite

-         This will run a batch of 4 experiments using the ``argos_project.so`` C++ library.
+         This will run a batch of 4 experiments using the ``projects.sample_argos.so`` C++ library.
 The swarm size will be varied from 1..8, by powers of 2.
 Within each experiment, 4 copies of each simulation will be run (each with different random seeds), for a total of 16 ARGoS simulations.
 On a reasonable machine it should take about 1 minute or so to run.
 After it finishes, you can go to ``$HOME/research/exp`` and find all the simulation outputs, including camera ready graphs!
 For an explanation of SIERRA's runtime directory tree, see :ref:`usage/runtime-tree`.
 You can also run the same experiment again, and it will overwrite the previous one because you passed ``--exp-overwrite``.

          ..
 NOTE:: The ``--with-robot-rab`` and ``--with-robot-leds`` arguments are required because robot controllers in the sample project